Sunyang730/sublime-jsdocs/CONTRIBUTING.md

-You want to contribute to DocBlockr?
+You want to contribute to sublime-jsdocs?

 **THEN YOU, SIR OR MADAM, ARE MY FRIEND.**